gpiozero/gpiozero/docs/migrating_from_rpigpio.rst

 ====

-GPIO Zero provides more than just GPIO device support, it includes some support for :ref:`api_spi` including a range of analog to digital converters.
+GPIO Zero provides more than just GPIO device support, it includes some support for :doc:`api_spi` including a range of analog to digital converters.

 Device classes which are compatible with other GPIO devices, but have no relation to GPIO pins, such as :class:`CPUtemperature`, :class:`TimeOfDay`,